top of page

 THE TEMPLE DERIVES ITS NAME FROM THE HINDU GOD ARUNA.
 EMBODIED AS THE RADIATIONS OF THE RISING SUN.
 THE FIRST GLIMMERS OF MORNING LIGHT REFLECT AGAINST THE TEMPLES PEARLY IRIDESCENCE GIVING IT A MAJESTIC APPEAL.

-King Taksin (1734–82) when establishing the new capital of Thonburi, following the fall of Ayutthaya (previous Thai capital), brought with him from Vientiane,
+King Taksin (1734–82) when establishing the new capital of Thonburi, following the fall of Ayutthaya (previous Thai capital), brought with him from Vientiane, Loas, The Emerald Buddha which was previously housed in one of the two small buildings located in front of the Grand Pagoda.

 WAT ARUN THE TEMPLE OF DAWN

-IT SYMBOLISES MOUNT MERU FROM THE HINDU COSMOLOGY WHICH IS CONSIDERED TO BE THE CENTRE OF ALL PHYSICAL, METAPHYSICAL AND SPIRITUAL UNIVERSES.
+IT SYMBOLISES MOUNT MERU FROM HINDU COSMOLOGY WHICH IS CONSIDERED TO BE THE CENTRE OF ALL PHYSICAL, METAPHYSICAL AND SPIRITUAL UNIVERSES.

 In Buddhist iconography, (study of pictures) the central spire is considered to have three symbolic levels.
-The base represents Traiphum indicating every realm of existence,.The middle signifies Tavatimsa, the Tusita Heaven, where all desires are gratified, and the top denotes Devaphum indicating six heavens within seven realms of happiness.
+The base represents Traiphum indicating every realm of existence.
+The middle signifies Tavatimsa, the Tusita Heaven, where all desires are gratified, and the top denotes Devaphum indicating six heavens within seven realms of happiness.

 WAT ARUN THE TEMPLE OF DAWN